NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

 %matplotlib inline
 ```

-As well as our function to read the hdf5 reflectance files and associated
+As well as our function to read the hdf5 reflectance files and associated metadata
-metadata.

 ```python